100% SATISFACTION GUARANTEE

-First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they were descended from an ancient chief, Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.
+First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they were descended from the ancient Chief Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.

 This web page shows only a small excerpt of our McFarland research.
-Another 470 words(34 lines of text) covering the year 1395 is included under the topic Early McFarland History in all our PDF Extended History products.
+Another 625 words(45 lines of text) covering the years 1395, 1395 and are included under the topic Early McFarland History in all our PDF Extended History products.

 More information is included under the topic Early McFarland Notables in all our PDF Extended History products.

 Some of the McFarland family moved to Ireland, but this topic is not covered in this excerpt.
-Another 185 words(13 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 161 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.